-Subpart C -Testing Required Pre-Employment Testing
+Subpart C - Testing Required Pre-Employment Testing

-New hires (post-job offer) for covered driver positions must be tested for the use of alcohol and controlled substances.
-A new hire must be administered a test for drugs that results in a verified negative result.
-As required by Federal Rule, an inquiry will be made of previous DOT covered employers concerning a new hire's or transferee's prior drug and alcohol test results and follow-up.
+Applicants for covered driver positions must be tested for the use of alcohol and the use of controlled substances.
+As required by Federal Rule, an inquiry will be made of previous DOT covered employers concerning an applicants or transferee's prior drug and alcohol test results and follow-up.